Reader Matthew Bradwick asks:

 2. Incorporate partial reps, pulsing and intrarep pauses into exercises.

-3. Work on varying your body position in order to affect the muscle recruitment.
-Vary your grip – especially useful for chin ups.
+3. Work on varying your body position in order to affect muscle recruitment.
+Vary your grip – especially useful for chin-ups.
 Vary your angles.
 For example, angle your feet straight for one set, pointing out for one set and then pointing in for one set on the leg press, calf or squat machine.

 Overall, small changes can bring big results.
 Don’t automatically just think “more weight”.
 Try stimulating them in other ways.
 Muscles are like women – slow seduction is often more successful in getting you what you want.